lijmhw/lijmhw/README.md

 - 👋 Hi, I’m @lijmhw
 - 👀 I’m interested in translation and ai.
-- 🌱 I’m currently learning ai translation.
+- 🌱 I’m currently learning ai, ai translation and chat bot making.
-- 💞️ I’m looking to collaborate on translations among different languages efficiently.
+- 💞️ I’m looking to collaborate on ai translation and chat bot making.
 - 📫 You can reach me at 2297426@qq.com

 <!---